MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-slicer-hierarchy-multiple-fields.md

 LocalizationGroup: Create reports
 ---
-# Add multiple fields to a slicer
+# Add multiple fields to a hierarchy slicer

 [!INCLUDE [applies-to](../includes/applies-to.md)] [!INCLUDE [yes-desktop](../includes/yes-desktop.md)] [!INCLUDE [yes-service](../includes/yes-service.md)]

-If you want to filter across multiple related fields within a single slicer, you can do so by building what's called a *hierarchy* slicer.
+If you want to filter multiple related fields in a single slicer, you do so by building what's called a *hierarchy* slicer.
+You can create these slicers in either Power BI Desktop or in the Power BI service.

 :::image type="content" source="media/power-bi-slicer-hierarchy-multiple-fields/power-bi-slicer-hierarchy.png" alt-text="Hierarchy slicer in Power BI":::